ipfs-inactive/docs/content/guides/concepts/ipfs-gateway.md

 Faster execution occurs when using methods at the top of the following list:
 *   native IPFS node embedded within the app.
 *   IPFS extension to app.
-*   gateway installed as a local service on the app's machine, with redirection of requests from app to the local service.
+*   gateway installed as a local server on the app's machine, with redirection of requests from app to the local service.
 *   public/private gateways.